 In 2017 our first Connector, Victoria Settle, pictured above with Mayor Andrew Ginther and other members of Celebrate One, made over 400 referrals to programs and agencies like Moms2B, the Ohio Benefit Bank, primary care, and other community resources.
 In addition, Victoria worked with other Celebrate One Connectors to host two community baby showers for west side women.
 Over 200 women were served by these celebratory events where diapers and baby supplies were given away and community resource agencies were present.
-We celebrate Victoria’s contribution to the health and safety of infants on the west side of Columbus and wish her the best in her future endeavors.

 For additional stats and information see the fact sheet below: